-More people sickened as salmonella outbreak traced to eggs grows
+More illnesses reported as salmonella outbreak traced to eggs grows

-(CNN)A salmonella outbreak that led to the massive recall of 207 million eggs has worsened -- with 35 people reported ill in several states, federal health officials said.
+(CNN)A salmonella outbreak that led to the recall of 207 million eggs has worsened -- with 35 people reported ill in several states, federal health officials said.

 The number of illnesses is a dozen more since the initial recall notice was issued last month.